 Whisk together a homemade vinaigrette (made from olive oil, red wine vinegar, basil, oregano and crushed red pepper flakes) and generously brush each sub bun with it.

-Layer on the provolone cheese!
+Layer the provolone cheese onto the bottom buns.
 The slices I used were round, so I just cut them in half so they would nicely fit on the buns.

 Top the cheese with plenty of delicious Italian cold cuts.

 Layer on those veggies and hot peppers.